Does Hertz Global Holdings (HTZ) Pay a Dividend? (2026)

 No. Hertz does not pay a dividend as of June 2026.
 The company is focused on its turnaround, carries a very large debt load, posts net losses, and has been raising capital rather than returning cash to shareholders.
 Any future dividend would depend on a sustained return to profitability and a healthier balance sheet, neither of which the company has yet achieved.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with HTZ's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with HTZ's investor relations page or your broker before acting on them.

 Related stocks